-With 6 combinations from 3 Diplomas, our Business program will give you the competitive edge in your chosen profession.
+With 6 combinations from 3 Diplomas, and 31 subjects to choose from, our Business program will give you the competitive edge in your chosen profession.

 Whether you are an experienced training professional, or just starting out in the training industry, Fortress Learning offers nationally accredited Training & Assessment and Business courses for people who are serious about more than the piece of paper.

 We look at each person individually and take the time to work out where you are now, where you want to be and what you need to bridge the gap.
 As a result, our training plans are highly tailored.
 We have a refreshingly progressive approach to recognition of prior learning (RPL) and all of our materials are delivered online.
 You will be partnered with an experienced trainer who will walk with you and who wants you to succeed.
 Since 2009, Fortress Learning has supported more than 3500 people through nationally accredited training programs aimed at training professionals.